 Is it too late to get in?

-Again, I'm not fortune teller but I do I think that chasing winners is a form of buy high, sell low which is the opposite of what you are supposed to do to make money.
+Again, I’m no a fortune teller but I do I think that chasing winners is a form of buying high, sell low which is the opposite of what you are supposed to do to make money.
 Sadly, it happens over and over again.

 How much gold should I own?